arestivo/slides/markdown/pbt.md

 template: inverse
 name:pbt
-# Property-Based testing
+# Property-Based Testing

 ---
-# Property-Based testing
+# Property-Based Testing

 > ... also known as the art of specifying the constraints of the outcome and asking the computer to find out if our code complies.